IBM/CodeEngine/README.md

 #### Cloud Shell

 The easiest way to run these are via the
 [IBM Cloud Shell](https://cloud.ibm.com/shell).
-Simply open up a new Cloud Shell, clone the repository (`git clone https://github.com/IBM/CodeEngine`) and then `cd` into the directory of interest.
+This is a browser based command line that will have all of the IBM Cloud CLI components pre-installed for you.

 To ensure you have the latest versions of each CLI plugin, run:
 ```
-$ ic plugin update --all --force
+$ ibmcloud plugin update --all --force
 ```
+once you're in the shell.

 #### Your Own Machine